André Ntambue

-André Kalenga Ntambue (born 16 April 1992) is a professional Dutch-Congolese football player who currently plays for KVK Ninove as a forward.
+André Kalenga Ntambue (born 16 April 1992) is a professional Dutch-Congolese football player who currently plays for Belgian club Olsa Brakel as a forward.

 He has formerly played for various clubs in Belgium and Romania.

 Career

 André Ntambue played in the youth of FC Utrecht, Feyenoord and ADO Den Haag.
 At ADO Den Haag, he played in the U23 team and in the ADO Den Haag AV amateur team.
 In 2013 he went to Diegem Sport, which ended in the Third class.
 After a year and a half, he left for Romanian Ceahlăul Piatra Neamț, with whom he played in League 1.
 After half a season there, he played two seasons for Third-class clubs Géants Athois and FC Gullegem.
 In 2016 he left for KMSK Deinze, which ended in the Second Division.
 Through the reorganization of the Belgian competitions, Deinze relegated to first-class amateurs.

+Ahead of the 2023-24 season, Ntambue re-joined his former club, Belgian Division 2 side Olsa Brakel.